mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 To satisfy the visible resource allocation, the monitor requires B to acknowledge X before it can start using it.
 If B rejects X, X is transferred back to A.

+Note that a given domain can own multiple capabilities referencing the same resource.
+The authority of the domain over the resource is therefore the union of the authority of all its relevant capabilities.

 Ownership of capability is different than ownership of a resource.
 A resource R is owned by a domain A if the root capability in the tree that oversees R is owned by A.
 This definition implies that A can own R despite not having access to it.
-This property is essential in order to implement confidential memory while preserving the Popek & Goldberg requirement that a VMM must be in full control of the virtualized resources.
+This property is essential in order to implement confidential memory while preserving the Popek & Goldberg requirement that a hypervisor must be in full control of the virtualized resources.
-Note that the second part of the statement is relaxed to only include the set of resources owned by the VMM.
+Note that the second part of the statement is relaxed to only include the set of resources owned by the hypervisor.

 While capabilities can only be referenced by one domain at a time, resources can have multiple references pointing to them.
 To ensure exclusive access to a resource, a domain needs to consult the reference count associated with the object referenced by the capability.